 It’s thick, it’s sticky and Canada has an estimated 176.8 billion recoverable barrels of it.
 That’s right, crude bitumen—a semi-solid source of petroleum—is available in abundance in Canada’s oil sands.
 There’s an estimated 249.67 billion accessible barrels of the black stuff in the world and Canada has about 70.8 per cent of it—four times more than Kazakhstan and six times more than Russia.

 Check out some more often-overlooked reasons it’s great living in Canada.

 Canada’s national parks are bigger than most countries

 One of the most mind-blowing facts about Canada is that the country is so big, even our parks dwarf other countries.
 Just look at Nahanni National Park Reserve in the Northwest Territories: not only is it a sight to behold with massive waterfalls, it’s also an incredible 30,050 square kilometres—bigger than Albania and Israel.
 Wood Buffalo National Park in Alberta and the Northwest Territories is even bigger at 44,807 square kilometres, which makes it bigger than Denmark and Switzerland.
 Don’t miss this spectacular gallery of Canada’s most beautiful waterfalls.

 Canada has North America’s strongest current

 Here’s a fascinating fact about Canada for all you adrenaline junkies.
 If you’re up for the swim of your life (be sure to wear a life-jacket), check out the Seymour Narrows in British Columbia.
 The stretch of the Discovery Passage has some of the strongest tidal currents ever measured with flood speeds of 17 km/h and ebb speeds of 18 km/h.
-While you’re there, don’t miss these other top attractions in British Columbia.
+You’ll also want to add these awe-inspiring Canadian attractions to your bucket list.